corsairmarks/asari_portraits_revisited/mod/README.md

 * 2.0.0 Mark as compatible with Stellaris version 3.1.* "Lem"
     * Add new localisation keys introduced in 3.1
     * Set Asari as female-only using new features (start a new game or run `event asari_evt.3` to update an existing game)
+    * Fix capitalisation issue with second names that started with "th" in the namelist

 ## Source Code